uriel1998/uriel1998.github.io/README.md

 design, and programming experience in multiple languages, having self-taught myself what I know.
 I have been a frequent presenter and panelist at both literary and academic conventions, and have professionally formatted and published books in print and electronic formats.
+You can read more and find links to the rest of the things I do over at my [main page](https://stevensaus.com), or at my [blog](https://ideatrash.net).

 # Why I code